 3-5 years Complex sentences and beyond Longer sentences, increasing grammatical accuracy; questions and negatives; storytelling begins "I didn't want to go because I was scared", "Can I have a biscuit please?"

-Applying Theories in Teaching Practise
+Applying Theories in Teaching Practice

 Now we bridge the gap between theory and practise.
-Here's how each theory informs what we actually do with children:
+Here's how each theory informs what we actually do with children: Use it as a starting point for professional discussion: identify the learner's current need, record evidence from more than one lesson, and agree the next classroom adjustment with the SENCO or family.

 Language development theories comparison diagram showing Chomsky vs Skinner approaches to learning